Rankin-Cohen brackets for Calabi-Yau modular forms: Rankin-Cohen algebra

-from which we get that Ramanujan-Serre derivation $\partial f$ just excludes the terms including $E_2$ that prevent the derivation $f'$ to be a modular form.
-Don Zagier \cite{zag94} in 1994, based on the works of Rankin \cite{ran56} and Cohen \cite{coh77}, for any non-negative integer $k$ introduced the $k$-th Rankin-Cohen bracket $[f,g]_k$ defined as follow:
+from which we get that the Ramanujan-Serre derivation $\partial$ kills the terms which include $E_2$.
+Zagier \cite{zag94} in 1994, based on the works of Rankin \cite{ran56} and Cohen \cite{coh77}, for any non-negative integer $k$ introduced the $k$-th Rankin-Cohen bracket $[\cdot,\cdot]_k$ defined as follows: